Frequently Asked Questions

 Why is the Student Mobility Card ideal for students?

-- Travel without worrying: your Student Mobility Card is the only thing you’ll need in order to travel through the entire country.
+- Travel without worrying: your Student Mobility Card is the only thing you’ll need to travel through the entire country.
 Whether public transport, bike or train, the Netherlands is yours to discover.

 - Automatic balance top-up: Once you’re all registered, we’ll make sure that you never have to put money onto your Student Mobility Card.
 You’ll never again miss a train due to an insufficient balance!